custardpy/bluefin-dx/README.md

 - removed tailscale service
 - installed netbird/netbird-ui
 - installed my personal selection of flatpak apps (see recipe.yml for the list)
+- updated my personal selection of gnome-shell extensions (see recipe.yml for the list)

 ## Installation